thomassuedbroecker/ce-cns-problem/documentation/logging.md

 ---

-> Congratulations, you have successfully completed this hands-on lab ` Inspect the Code Engine project` of the workshop.
+> Congratulations, you have successfully completed this hands-on lab `Logging of the applications` of the workshop.
 Awesome :star: